-Motivation… an excerpt from the soon to be released book:
+Motivation… an excerpt from the book:

 Motivation by definition includes action.
 Consequently there cannot be any action without motivation.
 I will take it a step further and say everything, including inaction, is caused by motivation.
 For example, if you want to walk, you have to be motivated to get started.
 On the other hand, if you chose to stand still, you have to be motivated to stay in place.
 These examples prove that motivation is not some whirlwind idea that can come in and make sweeping change.
 Instead, it is the reason why you take each and every action.
 In order to provide Motivation for the World, it is necessary to provide motivation for yourself.